-The book Communication Skills is adopted from the following works:
+The book Communication Skills by Jordan Smith is adopted from the following works:

 Communication @ Work was adapted for Seneca College by Tom Bartsiokas, Robin Potter, and Tricia Hylton using the open textbook Communication at Work: A College-to-Career Guide to Success (2019).
 Both works have a CC BY Licence.